genia-dev/GeniA/README.md

 Imagine ChatGPT, empowered by your tools and apis, acting on your behalf, automating those time wasters and repetative tasks. all in natural language and right in your team's slack channel!

-#### We introduce you to the future of software engineering with Tools 3.0!
+#### GeniA is Production grade

-**[note]** This is not just a visionary multi-agent project; we have set ourselves the goal of building a production-grade software right off the bat.
-Now, you can start working with GeniA in production by installing the GeniA container, integrating it into your team's Slack channel, and getting started.
+**[note!]** This is not just a visionary multi-agent project; we have set ourselves the goal of building a production-grade software right off the bat.
+Now, you can start working with GeniA in production by installing the GeniA container, integrate it into your team's Slack channel, and let it land on its feet running.

 ### GeniA is fun!

 There has been a lot of buzz around ChatGPT and CoPilot boosting writing new code, but as software engineers we know that writing code is just a part of our day to day.

+## We introduce you to the future of software engineering with Tools 3.0!

 ### Imagine a virtual team member helping you: